jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 Yes.

 Where did Maria's pain come from?
 The compact disc was born in the 1980s from a partnership between Dutch Philips and Japanese Sony; the DVD followed a decade later.
-Both spread to every store and every home—in capitalist countries and socialist ones, secular and religious, left and right.
+Both spread to countless storefronts and homes—in capitalist countries and socialist ones, secular and religious, left and right.
 Then digital downloads arrived, then streaming, and physical media fell off a cliff everywhere at once, regardless of nation, ideology, or economic system.
 Now ask yourself: when you stopped buying DVDs, did you consult your belief system first?

 If you don't remember DVDs, ask your parents.
 In Mumbai or Milwaukee, São Paulo or Seoul, they'll tell you the same story: the Friday night trip to the video store, the late fees, the shelf of cases by the TV.
 A shared memory across every border and belief—and a shared extinction.